- Windows 10

 For 64-bit x64-based systems:

-For more information about how to download Microsoft support files, go to the following article in the Microsoft Knowledge Base:
+For more information about how to download Microsoft support files, see How to obtain Microsoft support files from online services.

 - Microsoft Update